bermarte/30-Days-Of-JavaScript/readMe.md

 ### Booleans

 A boolean value is either True or False.
-Any comparisons returns a boolean value, which is either true or false.
+Any comparison returns a boolean value, which is either true or false.

 A boolean data type is either a true or false value.